 Ice-breakers

-To start off, we played the twist on truth or dare, and we used the wheel of names again + we used a box full of papers.
+To start, we played the twist on truth or dare, and we used the wheel of names again + we used a box full of papers.
 Some papers describe the activity, and some pose get-to-know-you questions to promote TPR.
-We were using the random name wheel to select a child who will draw the paper from the box, and the children were so excited, and they cheered!
-More fluent children were very helpful and they translated and explained the activity to the other children.
+We were using the random name wheel to select a child who will draw the paper from the box, and the children were so excited and cheered!
+More fluent children were very helpful, and they translated and explained the activity to the other children.
 Here is the link for Wheel of Names, with some sample names inside.

-... and we had to do many other fun and ridiculous things!
+... and we had to do much other fun and ridiculous things!
 The children loved it, and they wanted to play more, so we prolonged the game!

 After that, we played some online board games, which the boys liked very much.
-They played with grammar and vocabulary, while the girls helped me cut out the puppets since they were much more careful and precise with scissors.
+Then, they played with grammar and vocabulary while the girls helped me cut out the puppets since they were more careful and precise with scissors.

 Who took the cookie from the cookie jar?